First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Discussion

 In the case (A), the $B_{\Xi^-}$ values of the IRRAWADDY and KINKA events are significantly larger than that of the $1p$ state.
 Thus, these events are attributed to the $1s$ state, namely the ground-state spin-doublet ($3/2^+$, $1/2^+$) of the \Nuc{C}{15}{\Xi} hypernucleus.
 This is the first observation of the $\Xi$ hypernuclear $1s$ state.
 The weighted averages of $B_{\Xi^-}$ of ``IRRAWADDY and the larger KINKA'' or ``IRRAWADDY and the smaller KINKA'' are obtained to be 6.13 $\pm$ 0.25~MeV or 6.46 $\pm$ 0.25~MeV, respectively.
 The two cases of the IRRAWADDY and KINKA pair have a $B_{\Xi^-}$ discrepancy of 1.7 $\pm$ 0.8~MeV or 1.3 $\pm$ 0.8~MeV, respectively.
 If the two events correspond to the same member of the $1s$ spin doublet, or if the spin-spin splitting is small enough, the discrepancy indicates that the $1s$ state has a wider natural width than that of the $1p$ state.
 If the natural width of the $1s$ state is narrow, the IRRAWADDY and KINKA are assigned to the $1s$ spin doublet.
 In the case, the $B_{\Xi^-}$ of the ground state would be around 6.3~MeV or 8.0~MeV.

 In the case (B), assuming a wide natural width in the $1p$ state, the $\Xi$ hypernuclear transition from the $1p$ to $1s$ state is strongly suppressed.
 Therefore, the IRRAWADDY event and the two cases of the KINKA event would be in the $1p$ state.
 Whichever combination is adopted to the $1p$ spin doublet, there must be a $1p$ state with a central $B_{\Xi^-}$ of $\geq$4~MeV.
-A $V_{0\Xi}$ value of 20~MeV is obtained for a $B_{\Xi^-}$ of 4~MeV in the $1p$ state with the imaginary potential depth ($W_{0\Xi}$) setting to be 0~MeV as shown in Fig.~\ref{fig:BX}.
-As the $W_{0\Xi}$ value increases, the $V_{0\Xi}$ value increases to keep $B_{\Xi^-}$ at 4~MeV.
-However, the large $V_{0\Xi}$ is inconsistent with the results of the BNL E885 experiment~\cite{Khaustov:1999bz}, and consequently the case (B) is unlikely.
+A $V_0^\Xi$ value of 20~MeV is obtained for a $B_{\Xi^-}$ of 4~MeV in the $1p$ state with the imaginary potential depth ($W_0^\Xi$) setting to be 0~MeV as shown in Fig.~\ref{fig:BX}.
+As the $W_0^\Xi$ value increases, the $V_0^\Xi$ value increases to keep $B_{\Xi^-}$ at 4~MeV.
+However, the large $V_0^\Xi$ is inconsistent with the results of the BNL E885 experiment~\cite{Khaustov:1999bz}, and consequently the case (B) is unlikely.
 Hiyama \textit{et al.}~\cite{Hiyama:2019kpw} calculated the bound system of the light $s$-shell $\Xi$ hypernucleus using the potential of the HAL QCD~\cite{Sasaki:2019qnh}.
-The decay width corresponding to the $\Lambda\Lambda$-$\Xi N$ coupling potential was estimated, and then the decay width in the $S$-wave was obtained to be less than 0.1~MeV.
+The decay width corresponding to the $\Lambda\Lambda$-$\Xi N$ coupling was estimated, and then the decay width in the $S$-wave was obtained to be less than 0.1~MeV with the HAL QCD and less than 1~MeV with Nijmegen ESC08c.
 Since the decay width of the $P$-wave is usually equal to, or smaller than, that of the $S$-wave~\cite{hiyama2021}, the case of (B) with a wide natural width in the $1p$ state seems unlikely.

 In case (C), it is reasonable to assume that the natural width of each member of the $1p$ spin-orbit doublet is narrow.
 The KINKA (4.96 $\pm$ 0.77~MeV) event can be interpreted as a $1p$ state because it is consistent with the $1p$ state of the KISO (3.87 $\pm$ 0.21~MeV) event, within 1.4$\sigma$ of error.
 However, the two cases of the KINKA (8.00 $\pm$ 0.77~MeV) and IRRAWADDY (6.27 $\pm$ 0.27~MeV) events are significantly larger than that of the KISO (3.87 $\pm$ 0.21~MeV) event.
 Hence, the two cases are most easily interpreted as the $1s$ state of the \Nuc{C}{15}{\Xi} hypernucleus.